UTS-ISDM/Tut04-Group3/Report.md

 **What do they see?**

 <p align="justify"> End customers are expected to receive calls from the system that will connect them to the relationship manager.
-They’re more likely to take priority as customers with a highest score are served first. </p>
+They are more likely to take priority as customers with a highest score are served first. </p>

 **What do they say?**

 <p align="justify"> Potential customers may ask for a quote on holiday packages or discuss what package the package entails.
 Things they may ask - How long is the holiday?
 Cost of holiday?
 Insurance policies?
-They will also let the relationship manage know if they’re interested in purchasing a product. </p>
+They will also let the relationship manage know if they are interested in purchasing a product. </p>

 **What do they do?**

 <p align="justify"> End customer’s should listen to what the product package offers and potentially state whether they are or not interested in purchasing the holiday package.
-If they’re interested they will be required to provide purchasing details.
-If they’re not interested they can tell the relationship manager and end the conversation or call. </p>
+If they are interested they will be required to provide purchasing details.
+If they are not interested they can tell the relationship manager and end the conversation or call. </p>

 **What do they hear**